ja1umi/MUTIF09Project/HD6120Eval/Schematic/README.md

 https://www.arduino.cc/en/Tutorial/Foundations/ShiftIn

-**6. What's next? / Speed and memory**
+**6. Other microcontroller board**

 Even though Arduino Mega 2560 is easy-to-use, reasobably fast and it has plenty of GPIO pins, as I/O between Arduino and HD-6120 is controlled by software, the clock speed of Arduino Mega 2560 is a rate-limiting factor.

 Another caveat is that Arduino Mega 2560 has *only* 8 kB of SRAM.
 I know that there is plenty enough room, at least compared with popular Arduino Uno, for most of purposes.
 However, this is not true for this project.

     HD-6120's memory is implemented as an array on Arduino's SRAM.
-Please rememer that HD-6120 has a 15-bit (12 bits + 3 bits for EMA) address space in total, arranged in to 4 k words x 8 *fields* for both main- and panel memory.
+Please rememer that HD-6120 has a 15-bit (12 bits + 3 bits for EMA) address space in total, arranged in to 4 k words x 8 fields for both main- and panel memory.
 HD-6120's one (1) word consists of 12 bits and therefore it occupies 2 bytes (uint16_t type).
-Taken together, maximum of 128 kB (32 x 2 k words) of SRAM is required!
+Taken together, maximum of 128 kB (32 k words for main memory and 32 k words for panel memory) of SRAM is required!

 The above mentioned issues is very likely to resolved by use of a more faster microcontroller board insted of Arduino Mega 2560.
 Arduino Due and Nucleo-F767ZI seem good.
 The followings are pros and cons;

-    Arduino Due
+- Arduino Due
-    Pros:
+    - Pros:

-        (1) more memory is available (64 kB + 32 kB SRAM),
+        - more memory is available (64 kB + 32 kB SRAM),
-        (2) the same Arduino IDE can be used.
+        - the same Arduino IDE can be used.
+        - easy to obtain
-    Cons:
+    - Cons:
-        (1) faster than Mega 2560 but slower than Nucleo-F767ZI
+        - faster than Mega 2560 but slower than Nucleo-F767ZI
-        (2) software has to be re-written or at least, modified.
+        - software has to be modified.
+At least, direct port register manipulation should be removed.
-        (3) level shifting (5V -> 3.3V) circuitry is necessary.
+        - level shifting (5V -> 3.3V) circuitry is necessary.

-    Nucleo-F767ZI
+- Nucleo-F767ZI
-    Pros:
+    - Pros:
-        (1) much more memory is available (512 kB SRAM) (2) faster than Arduino Due
+        - much more memory is available (512 kB SRAM)
+        - faster than Arduino Due, much faster than Arduino Mega 2560
-        (3) 5V-tolerant pins are available.
+        - 5V-tolerant pins are available.
 No level shifter (5V -> 3.3V) may be necessary.
-    Cons:
+    - Cons:
-        (1) software has to be re-written.
+        - software has to be re-written.
-        (2) less popularity and less availability (?)
+        - less popularity and less availability (?) (as comopared with Arduino)

-I think that it is a time to gather information about Teensy.
+I think that it is a time to gather information about Teensy, which is a development board with many GPIO pins in a small footprint but still faster than Arduino Mega 2560.
+Still, Arduino IDE can be used to program Teensy.